2026/27 AACOMAS Application Guide (With Screenshots)

 • Prerequisites

-Final Submission and Payment
+Final Submission & Verification

-After you’re confident each section is complete and you’ve met all of the application requirements, it’s time to submit your application.
+After you’re confident that each section is complete and you’ve met all of the application requirements, it’s time to submit your application.
+Congratulations on making it this far!

 At this point, certain sections and forms will be locked, and you can’t edit them anymore.
 The site will ask you a series of certification questions that serve as your official signature.

 Before submitting, you’ll be able to see what application fees you’re responsible for paying.
-After the certification process, you can pay the application fees using a credit card or your PayPal account (your application won’t be processed until payment is made).
+After the certification process, you can pay the application fees using a credit card or your PayPal account.
+Your application won’t be processed until payment is made.
 There are no refunds.

 Using the application portal, you can monitor the status of your application as it moves from “In-Progress” to “Received” to “Complete.”